Humani generis: Evolution

 The encyclical took up a nuanced position with regard to evolution.
 It distinguished between the soul, held as created divinely, and the physical body, whose development may be subject to empirical and prudent study:The Teaching Authority of the Church does not forbid that, in conformity with the present state of human sciences and sacred theology, research and discussions, on the part of men experienced in both fields, take place with regard to the doctrine of evolution, in as far as it inquires into the origin of the human body as coming from pre-existent and living matter – for the Catholic faith obliges us to hold that souls are immediately created by God.

 The encyclical does not endorse a comprehensive acceptance of evolution, nor its outright rejection, because it deemed the evidence at the time not convincing.
-It allows for the possibility in the future:
+It allows for the possibility in the future: However, when one reads the entire encyclical, it is evident that it is not favorable to the theory of evolution.

 This certainly would be praiseworthy in the case of clearly proved facts; but caution must be used when there is rather question of hypotheses, having some sort of scientific foundation, in which the doctrine contained in Sacred Scripture or in Tradition is involved.

 The position delinking the creation of body and soul has been more recently confirmed by Pope John Paul II, who highlighted additional facts supporting the theory of evolution half a century later.